 Buying cheap cat food might save you a few bucks in the short run, but you’ll pay for it later with costly vet bills.
 A low-quality diet equates to poor health and malnourishment can contribute to serious health problems that might shorten your cat’s lifespan.
 If you really want what’s best for your cat, take the time to choose a decent cat food without fillers.

 Don’t worry!
 There are plenty of options on the market.
-In fact, many of the best cat food manufacturers make claims like “no fillers” on their label!
+In fact, many of the manufacturers make claims like “no fillers” on their label!
 That doesn’t mean you don’t still have to evaluate the product for yourself, but it makes your job a little easier.
-If you’re looking to make things even easier than that, simply choose one of our recommendations for the best cat food without fillers above!
+If you’re looking to make things even easier than that, simply choose one of our recommendations for the without fillers above!
 Best of luck!